 The old town comprises narrow streets, a remnant of the days when the city formed part of Arabic Spain, and is filled almost to brimming with monuments, each one designed to leave the visitor almost breathless with the amount of the ancient world that has remained almost untouched to be enjoyed by us, the later generations.

-In reality there isn’t anywhere in Cuenca that is not worth a visit.
+In reality there’s not much in Cuenca that isn’t worth a visit.
 The city, and the old city in particular, is filled with ancient and not so ancient constructions that, in some case, defy imagination.

 One of the oldest places in the city is the old Barrio of San Martín.
 Here, traces of romanic churches have been found and remains of the city wall that once surrounded the city are also located here.
 While walking the streets, the visitor can’t help but be impressed by the really amazing views that greet her.

-The Plaza Mayor is not only the centre of the city, it is also the spiritual heart of the city.
+The Plaza Mayor is the centre of the city and spiritual heart of the city.
 The twin magnificent buildings of the cathedral and the ayuntamiento provide a reminded that this city has a long history that stretches unbroken into the remote past.